an09mous/LeetPeek/README.md

 # LeetPeek
-LeetPeek is a simple tool that fetches all the relevant interview experiences of a company from leetcode
+LeetPeek is a tool that fetches all the relevant interview experiences or compensation details of a company from leetcode

 ## Installation
 ```bash